Travel information for carriers

 The admission procedure is described in the 'Rules and Regulations' section.

-NS can also provide other types of travel information, in addition to travel information at the stations, such as via the NS Travel Planner.
+NS can also provide other types of travel information, in addition to travel information at the stations, such as the (yellow) departure signs.
 This is not included in the DCRI product selection, and must be arranged separately via NS.
 This service is also described under 'Rules and Regulations'.

 Available upon request: DCRI & non-DCRI service catalogue (DCRI@ns.nl)